-TIER 3 READINESS GUIDELINE DOCUMENTATION/NOTES: Schoolwide Evaluation Tool (SET) Score of 80/80 OR Benchmarks of Quality (BoQ) of 80% or higher within the last 12 months.
-Score and date 80% Criteria met?
-Yes No Notes for increasing fidelity based upon results: Self-Assessment Survey (SAS)/Effective Behavior Support Survey (EBS) results indicate current status of 80% or more features in place for: • Schoolwide Systems • Nonclassroom Setting Systems • Classroom Systems.
-Score and date 80% Criteria met?
-Yes No Notes for increasing fidelity based.
-The cults: Office Referral Data (ODR) 1 to 0% of students in the 0-1 referral range.
-Percentage in 0-1 range 80% Criteria met?
-Yes No Data demonstrates reduction in classroom minor referrals over at least a one year period.
-Classroom Minor Referrals collected?
-Yes No If Yes: Number of previous year's Classroom Minors If No: Add to your Action Plan steps to begin Classroom Minor data collection Consistent use of schoolwide data for making decisions as evidenced by monthly Big 5 data reports.
-Big 5 used monthly for decision-making?
-Yes No Notes for increasing fidelity:
+TIER 3 READINESS GUIDELINE DOCUMENTATION/NOTES: Schoolwide Evaluation Tool (SET) Score of 80/80 OR Score and date80% Criteria met?
+Yes No Tiered Fidelity Inventory (TFI) with 70% or higher on T1; the T2 Subscale has been completed Notes for increasing fidelity based upon results: Self-Assessment Survey (SAS)/Effective Behavior Support Survey (EBS) results indicate current status of 80% or more features in place for: Score and date80% Criteria met?
+Yes No Schoolwide Systems Nonclassroom Setting Systems Notes for increasing fidelity based upon resolts: Classroom Systems. cking liel a Office Referral Data (ODR) dicate students in the 0-1 referral Percentage in 0-1 range80% Criteria met?
+Yes No Notes for increasing fidelity is Sunn results: Data demonstrates reduction in classroom minor referrals over at least a one year period.
+Csroom Minor Referrals collected?
+Yes No If Yes: Number of previous year's Classroom Minors If No: Add to your Action Plan steps to begin Classroom Minor data collection Consistent use of schoolwide data for making decisions as evidenced by monthly Big 5 data Big 5 used monthly for decision-making?
+Yes No reports.
+Notes for increasing fidelity: